 - These supplies will include face masks, hand sanitizer and disinfecting wipes.

-Customary fall and holiday breaks will be eliminated to allow on-campus instruction to conclude by Thanksgiving.
+Customary fall and holiday breaks were eliminated to allow on-campus instruction to conclude by Thanksgiving for Fall 2020.

-- The balance of the semester will be completed thereafter by remote means, including the final exam period.
+- The Labor Day holiday and October break have been eliminated from the Fall 2020 academic calendar to allow on-campus instruction to happen Aug.
+24 to Nov.
+24; the balance of the semester will be completed thereafter by remote means, including the final exam period.

 Conduct December commencement virtually

-Consistent with Purdue’s suspension of all on-campus convocations, December 2020 commencement will be conducted virtually.
+Consistent with Purdue’s suspension of all on-campus convocations during the fall semester, December 2020 commencement will be conducted virtually.

 - December commencement will be delivered virtually, in a manner consistent with the successful May and August 2020 ceremonies-on-demand.